£0.00

 Structured fabrics skim the body rather than clinging to it, creating clean lines that minimise the appearance of any bulges or curves.

-Select medium-weight fabrics with natural structure (like wool gabardine or cotton twill over jersey or thin merino).
+Select medium-weight fabrics with natural structure (like wool gabardine or cotton twill over a jersey or thin merino).

 Layer with progressively heavier weight fabrics from inner to outer layers (like a cotton shirt under a wool jumper under a structured blazer).